jshint/jshint/README.markdown

 Thank you!
 ----------

 We really appreciate all kind of feedback and contributions.
-Thanks for using and supporing JSHint!
+Thanks for using and supporting JSHint!